2gacem7/Shifumi/README.md

 These instructions will give you a copy of the project up and running on your local machine for testing purposes (and of course playing !).

+It's not reponsive, the ideal resolution to play is in desktop screen between 1200 x 800 and 1500 x 900.

 ### Installing

 A step by step series of examples that tell you how to get a development